Common name: Luzon Sea Star

 Echinaster affinis Perrier, 1869

-Echinaster eridanella Müller & Troschel, 1842
+Echinaster eridanella Muller & Troschel, 1842

-Echinaster multipapillatus Hoffman in Rowe, 1974
+Echinaster multipapillatus Hoffman, 1974

 Henricia multipapillata (Hoffman, 1874)